 - Common type of EBRT.

-- The radiation is then shaped (conformed) so that the cancer receives most of the radiation, and surrounding tissues receive much less.
+- The radiation beam is then shaped (conformed) so that the cancer receives most of the radiation, and surrounding tissues receive much less.

 Intensity-modulated radiation therapy (IMRT)

 - Highly accurate type of conformal radiation therapy.

 - Shapes and divides multiple beams of radiation into tiny beams (beamlets) that vary in dose.